snpsuen/Istio_Ambient_Mesh/README.md

 #### Sample use case

-We work with the same use case as the one devised earlier for another repo about [Istio service mesh](https://github.com/snpsuen/Intra-K8s_Access_Istio_Service_Mesh)
+We work with the same use case as the one devised earlier for another repo about [Istio service mesh](https://github.com/snpsuen/Intra-K8s_Access_Istio_Service_Mesh).
+In essence, it consists in a frontend pod using a virtual service to perform L7 content or traffic switching between different backend workloads.
+1. Car catalog service
+2. Truck catalog service
+3. Web application